 Buena carne – Good meat, used to describe someone you’re attracted to (Coastal slang)

 and my favourite…

 Huevada – bullshit

 Ecuadorians are very forgiving to foreigners

 So if you forget to formally address someone as usted and use tu or use a word that doesn’t reflect their social status they will attribute it to your novice Spanish rather than a personal insult.

 But it’s always good to learn how things should be done properly as it will reward you in kind.

 What about you?
-What word have you learned that made you feel like you fit in a bit more?
+What Ecuadorian slang words have you learned that made you feel like you fit in a bit more?